 In the past, patients would be diagnosed with kidney cancer when they presented with symptoms of advanced disease, such as blood in the urine, a large mass in the abdomen or the presence of pain.
 Nowadays, it is more common for kidney cancer to be detected by chance, usually after an ultrasound or CT scan for other causes.
 When this happens the cancer is usually smaller and less likely to have spread beyond the kidney.

-One third of kidney cancer patients display “paraneoplastic syndromes,” which are collections of symptoms related to the tumour’s biological behaviour.
-These symptoms can include high blood pressure, high calcium in the blood, liver dysfunction, fever, weight loss, nerve problems and fatigue.
+One-third of kidney cancer patients display “paraneoplastic syndromes,” collections of symptoms related to the tumour’s biological behaviour.
+These symptoms can include high blood pressure, high blood calcium, liver dysfunction, fever, weight loss, and fatigue.